sidendev/markets-now/README.md

 - **Authentication**: AWS Cognito (planned)
 - **DevOps**: GitHub Actions, Docker, AWS, Prometheus

-> This project is being built using TDD principles and will showcase end-to-end production-ready architecture.
+> This project is being built using TDD principles and will showcase production-ready architecture.

 ---